Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

 How long does the result of the secondary facelift last?

 The result lasts approximately the same period as the primary facelift: ten to fifteen years.
 Some factors may influence this, such as genetics, skincare, sun protection, and lifestyle habits.
-Patients who take good care of their skin and avoid factors that accelerate aging (such as smoking and excessive sun exposure) tend to maintain the result for longer.
+Patients who take good care of their skin and avoid factors that accelerate ageing (such as smoking and excessive sun exposure) tend to maintain the result for longer.

 Is it possible to have a third facelift?

 Yes, although it is less common.
-The indication depends on the quality of the tissues, the overall health of the patient, and realistic expectations.
+The recommendation depends on the quality of the tissues, the overall health of the patient, and realistic expectations.
 Each subsequent surgery requires more experience and planning, but it is technically feasible in many cases.

 Does the secondary facelift completely eliminate the scars from the first one?